 - After 8:00 pm is the worst time to post to Facebook

-- Mondays have the lowest engagement stats
+- Mondays have the lowest engagement rates

 This doesn’t mean you have to post only at these times.

-- Announcements in your business
+- Announcements about your business

 Videos are a powerful marketing force.
 And they are one of the easiest ways to get noticed on Facebook.

 Our Kajabi Hero, Bob Heilig used Facebook Live videos as his main marketing strategy.
 His formula is simple to put to work for your business.